Frequently Asked Questions About Transfer Credits

 If the transfer institution has a formal agreement with Florida Tech and the student meets all course requirements specified in the agreement and Florida Tech transfer credit policy, transfer credit will be awarded.
 The student's Florida Tech academic department determines the applicability of the transfer credits to the student's program requirements.

-If the transfer institution does not have a formal agreement with Florida Tech, courses eligible for transfer credit consideration must be listed on an official transcript from a regionally accredited school will automatically be evaluated for transfer hours as part of the formal application process.
-In order for a class to be eligible for transfer, a grade of C or better must have been achieved.
-A grade of C- or below is not eligible for transfer credit.
+If the transfer institution does not have a formal agreement with Florida Tech, courses eligible for transfer credit consideration must be listed on an official transcript from a regionally accredited school and will be evaluated for transfer hours as part of the formal application process.
+In order for a class to be eligible for transfer, a grade of at least C- or equivalent must have been achieved.
 The transferring courses are compared in content and credit hours to courses taught by Florida Tech.
 The student's Florida Tech academic department determines the applicability of the transfer credits to the student's program requirements.